Annette Naber, Ph.D.

 Emerald Mountain Sanctuary consists of 58-acres of pastures, forest, and a few small ponds.
 Hiking paths and sitting areas for wildlife observation and nature contemplation are spread across the entire property.

-Our conference center can accommodate up to 20 people for a lecture-style setup (chairs only) or up to 15 people for workshop space (tables and chairs).
-We can provide newsprint with easel and a powerpoint projector.
+Our conference center can accommodate up to 15 people for a lecture-style setup (chairs only) or up to 12 people for workshop space (tables and chairs).

 We are located in Highland County, Virginia, near the town of Monterey, only a one-hour drive from Staunton, two hours from either Roanoke or Charlottesville, three hours from Richmond, four hours from Northern Virginia/Washington, DC.